ErikLozanov/zetta-dynamic-form/README.md

 # Zetta Form Builder

 Hi!
 This is my submission for the React assignment.
-I built a dynamic form generator that takes a JSON config and renders a fully functional React form—no hardcoded inputs involved.

 I used **React Hook Form** for the state management and **Material UI** to keep it looking clean.